 Once in-person lessons are allowed to resume safely, the following steps will be in place:

-Lessons will have staggered entry wherever possible, minimizing contact between each student/family and allow for 2 metre social distancing as much as possible.
+Lessons will have staggered entry a with 15 minute break between students, minimizing contact between each student/family and allow for 2 metre social distancing as much as possible.
+A hybrid of online and in-person learning would also be delivered in conjunction with the staggered teaching schedule.

-The studio space will be arranged to accommodate 2 metre social distancing and have added a physical barrier between the instructor and student(s).
-Alternatively, lessons may take place in one of the larger rooms at MacEwan University Conservatory of Music's Alberta College Campus, where even more than 2 metres of social distancing can be implemented.
+Lessons will take place in one of the larger rooms at MacEwan University Conservatory of Music's Alberta College Campus, where more than 2 metres of social distancing can be implemented.

 The instructor will wear personal protective equipment (PPE) if needed to be within 2 metres during a lesson, but will always wear a mask regardless.